 Bernard Freyberg was a champion swimmer as well as a distinguished soldier.
-In 1912, aged 22, he swam down the Waihou River from Te Aroha to Paeroa in 10 hours, apparently emerging almost blue.
+In 1912, aged 22, he swam down the Waihou River from Te Aroha to near Paeroa in 10 hours, apparently emerging almost blue.

 The Hauraki regiment was founded in 1898.
-Sergeant Major George Bradford of the regiment was the first New Zealand soldier to die in an overseas war: in South Africa in 1899.
+Sergeant-Major George Bradford of the regiment was the first New Zealand soldier to die in an overseas war: in South Africa in 1899.
 The military career of Bernard Freyberg, future commander of the New Zealand forces in the Second World War, began in the Hauraki regiment.

 Thames-born Keith Park, who served with the British Royal Air Force, played a leading role in the Battle of Britain.
-Since 1999 the Hauraki regiment has been the 6th Hauraki battalion group, a unit of the New Zealand Army Reserve (a territorial force), with headquarters in Tauranga.
+Since 1999 the Hauraki regiment has been the 6th Hauraki battalion group, a unit of the New Zealand Army Reserve (a territorial force), with its headquarters in Tauranga.